WDI-SEA/react-development-course-materials/06-Applied Practice/05-idea-board-code-along.md

 Work with your classmates to:
 - Write three user stories.
 - Sketch two wireframes.
 - Illustrate what your data model might look like.
-Think about the API routes you'll need.
+Think about the API routes required.
 What components do you think you'll need?
 What routes should be available to the React app?

 <aside class="notes">

 **Teaching Tips**:

-- Read through activity directions.
+- Read through the activity directions.
-- Set students off in their groups.
+- Send students off in their groups.
-- Walk around and observe, help out, answer questions, provide input.
+- Walk around and observe, help out, answer questions, and provide input.

 </aside>